A group of friends raise their pint glasses at the Rare Beer Picnic

 By Louis Livingston-Garcia

-Minnesota’s vibrant beer festival scene has offered everything from chicken wing pairings to frozen beer lines over the years.
+Minnesota’s fantastic beer festival scene has offered everything from chicken wing pairings to frozen beer lines over the years.
 (That still didn’t stop hearty Minnesotans.)
 Since they’re spread throughout the state, beer festivals are also a perfect excuse to experience a new part of Minnesota for a weekend.

-Here are some options built around everything from barrel-aged bottles to specific beer styles, in order of when they typically happen throughout the year.
+Here are some heavyweights built around everything from barrel-aged bottles to specific beer styles, in order of when they typically happen throughout the year.
 We also threw in a few cider festivals since Minnesota’s scene is so strong and similar in how it sometimes uses hops and other flavor-expanding fruit.

 A couple friends hang out in the cold at Winter Beer Dabbler